 Even though whimpering and whining are sometimes associated with a dog who has been injured or is in pain, these communicating sounds can have other meanings as well.
 Whimpers and whines are usually made through the dog's nasal cavity, which means the sound is more high-pitched in tone.
 Dogs naturally hear higher-pitched tones better than humans, and therefore, this would be an effective communication tool in the wild when a dog is under stress.
-The dog may whimper or whine when he wants to be let out, or is simply trying to get your attention.
+The dog may whimper or whine when he wants to be let out or is simply trying to get your attention.
 Puppies who have not yet developed their bark, will whine and whimper often as a way to communicate their stress and wants to their mother, or if the mother is not around, their human owners.
 Whimpering and whining can also sometimes take on the sound of "squeaking" depending on the breed of dog.
 It may also be described as "crying" by dog owners.

 Baying is sometimes misconstrued as barking and possibly even howling.
 However, baying is actually a different form of communication altogether than the average bark.
 This prolonged bark, often deep and throaty, is associated with a dog who is in pursuit of prey.
 Scent hounds, such as beagles, are well-known for baying when they are on the trail of what they are hunting.
 This is a desirable trait in dogs who are primarily used for hunting purposes as it helps to alert the hunter that the dog has found the scent of what they are hunting, such as rabbits or squirrel.
 However, some dogs may bay when they perceive a threat, such as an intruder in your home or another dog in their territory.

 Growling is an interesting sound in that it can indicate two completely opposite types of emotion.